-- 1. Geology boxes and exhibits need to be delivered to County Annex between 8:30 a.m. and 9 a.m. on the Saturday of pre-fair judging.
-All 4-H geology boxes will be judged in the morning; judges will meet with 4-Hers for conference judging to learn how to improve their geology exhibits in the afternoon at 1 p.m. on a first come basis. - 2.
-Exhibit box should be 18"x24"x31/2".
+exhibits in the afternoon at 1 p.m. on a first come basis.

+- 2. Exhibit box should be 18" x 24" x 3/2".
 All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep.
 Plexiglas covers required and must be removable from top.
 Screws, locks, or other devices preventing judges from removing Plexiglas cover should not be used.
 All Plexiglas covers must slide out of the top. - 3.
-Exhibitors are to identify each display box by placing a gummed label (from Extension Office) with name, county and number of specimens in the upper left-hand corner of the Plexiglas cover (inside use clear double sided tape to adhere gummed labels) and by attaching a gummed label with the same information on the lower-right corner of the box (outside). - Geology specimens should be labeled with the specimen number, date collected, specimen name or description and locality (county) where collected. - 5.
+Exhibitors are to identify each display box by placing a gummed label (from Extension Office) with name, county and number of specimens in the upper left-hand corner of the Plexiglas cover (inside use clear double sided tape to adhere gummed labels) and by attaching a gummed label with the same information on the lower-right corner of the box (outside). - 4.
+Geology specimens should be labeled with the specimen number, date collected, specimen name or description and locality (county) where collected. - 5.
 Classes 1-7, specimens should be mounted in the box by proper groups rocks, minerals and fossils.
 These specimens must be collected from locations in Kansas.
 Out-of-state specimens will not count in the minimum number for the class, nor will they be considered in judging with the exception of Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO. - 6.
-Classes 1-7, each specimen must be properly labeled: - a.
+Classes 1-7, each specimen must be properly labeled:

+a.
 Fossils must be identified to the Phylum, Class and Genus level.
 More than one specimen the same genus of a fossil may be exhibited if this duplication represents different geological formations.
 Specimen label must show this distinction (Fort Hays limestone, not just limestone;